 Wake up very early and depart with a picnic lunch to track the rare Mountain Gorillas (hiking boots required).
 The tracking may take between 5 and 8 hours.
 The Park Guides with you interpret the flora and fauna and the lifestyle of the Gorillas.
 Return in the evening for dinner and overnight at the lodge.
 Only persons age 15 and over are allowed to track the gorillas.

 Travel today between Bwindi and Parc National des Volcans by private car and english speaking driver.
-Please note that there are delays due to road construction, expect the transfer to take 2 hours longer till August 2013 when the construction is expected to be over.

 Enjoy a box lunch while you travel (included in tour price).